sysytwl/3D-printer/README.md

 # 3D-printer
-based on Marlin   Board: BigTreeTechKFB3.0  www.biqu.equipment
+based on Arduino Board: BigTreeTechKFB 3.0  www.biqu.equipment
 * the code is based on marlin 1.1.2